Open access and open research

 Increasingly researchers are making use of preprints for the rapid dissemination of their research.
 This involves posting your original manuscript on a preprint server (an open online repository) prior to, or alongside submission for formal publication.
 Peer review can be a long drawn out process and preprints provide the opportunity to get your work out there quickly, increasing its visibility and readership, as well as establishing the precedence of your work.

 Preprints are part of the drive towards Open Research and their use varies by discipline; they form part of the scholarly record, so it is important to be aware of publisher copyright polices related to posting preprints.
-Further advice and FAQs are available to support you in this practice.
+Further advice and FAQs (PDF, 471KB) are available to support you in this practice.